KatanaGraph/katana/docs/contributing/building.rst

 .. _building:

-If you haven't done so already, please clone the katana ( [open source](https://github.com/KatanaGraph/katana) / [enterprise](https://github.com/KatanaGraph/katana-enterprise) ) repo before you start building.
+If you haven't done so already, please clone the katana ( `open source <https://github.com/KatanaGraph/katana>`_  / `enterprise <https://github.com/KatanaGraph/katana-enterprise>` ) repo before you start building.

 ========
 Building
 ========

-If you are building katana-enterprise make sure to also read the :doc:`enterprise build addenda <index>`, available [here](https://docs.k9h.dev/0.1.99.dev+3.8.04ffe8.b7efb9/contributing/index.html#conda)
+If you are building katana-enterprise make sure to also read the :doc:`enterprise build addenda <index>`.

 Setting up a Build
 ==================